What is a hotel classification?

 For the industry:

 Of course, there are always variations and tangible differences even in hotels that are classified as being the same.
-And guests differ in their standards and expectations too, but classification is an important and useful guide for everyone.
+Guests also differ in their standards and expectations, but classification remains an important and useful guide for everyone.

 What is a hotel classification system?